Image Source: Wikipedia

 Carlo Gesualdo da Venosa

-Carlo Gesualdo da Venosa (c.
-30 March 1566 – 8 September 1613) was Prince of Venosa and Count of Conza.
-As a composer he is known for writing madrigals and pieces of sacred music that use a chromatic language not heard again until the late 19th century.
+Carlo Gesualdo da Venosa (between 8 March 1566 and 30 March 1566 – 8 September 1613) was an Italian nobleman, composer, and murderer.
+Though both the Prince of Venosa and Count of Conza, he is better known for writing madrigals and pieces of sacred music that use a chromatic language not heard again until the late 19th century.
 He is also known for killing his first wife and her aristocratic lover upon finding them in flagrante delicto.

 Date Range of DAHR Recordings: 1928